-Wade, a Republican, was the representative for Missouri's 13th congressional district from 1889 to 1891.
+Wade was the representative for Missouri’s 13th congressional district and was a Republican.
+He served from 1889 to 1891.

 From Dec 1885 to Mar 1891, Wade missed 441 of 1,213 roll call votes, which is 36.4%.
 This is on par with the median of 33.9% among the lifetime records of representatives serving in Mar 1891.
 The chart below reports missed votes over time.

 |Dec 1885-Mar 1886||39||9||23.1%||56th|

 |Dec 1887-Feb 1888||39||11||28.2%||61st|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000